 - Cool fact: the oldest known tattoo was found on the 5,000-year-old frozen body of a Bronze Age hunter nicknamed Ozti the iceman.

 Is it for me?

-If you’re a bit of a girl when it comes to pain but really like the idea of adorning your body with some artwork, perhaps opt for the temporary henna option.
-The only downside is that it won’t last all that long, as henna fades after five to ten days, but then again, if you are a fickle character perhaps a permanent tattoo isn’t for you.
+If you’re a bit of a girl when it comes to pain but really like the idea of adorning your body with some artwork, temporary henna is definitely the way to go.
+The only downside is that it won’t last all that long, as henna fades after five to ten days, but then again, if you are a fickle character you can always pick a different design and start again!